Grammy Award milestones: Oldest winners

-Pinetop Perkins is the oldest person to win a Grammy.
+Jimmy Carter is the oldest person to win a Grammy.
+In 2025, he was posthumously awarded with Best Audio Book, Narration, and Storytelling Recording posthumously for Last Sundays In Plains: A Centennial Celebration, at 100 years of age.
+Pinetop Perkins is the oldest person to win a Grammy while still alive.
 In 2011 he was awarded with Best Traditional Blues Album for Joined at the Hip, at 97 years of age.